levelek1337/PegasusRevived/README.md

 - Revival of Pegasus Project
 - Only for Educational Purposes

-# Release 1.4.0
+# Credits
-- partial source code soon
+- used in Pegasus for grabbing token : https://github.com/erfg12/memory.dll

 # Official Discord Server
 https://discord.gg/S8QAJjJkxz